python/devguide/stdlibchanges.rst

 a module its API becomes frozen.
 This means that a module should only enter the stdlib when it is mature and gone through its "growing pains".

-The module needs to be consideredbest-of-breed.
+The module needs to be considered best-of-breed.
 When something is included in the stdlib it tends to be chosen first for products over other third-party solutions.
 By virtue of having been available to the public for at least a year, a module needs to have established itself as (one of) the top choices by